Today’s distinguished birthday celebration events noting for August 8, 2020 consists of superstars Keith Carradine, Dustin Hoffman

 The MCU timeline: From ‘Iron Man’ to ‘Avengers: Endgame’

-20 pleasurable truths worrying ‘The Phantom Hazard’ for its 20 th wedding ceremony celebration anniversary
+20 pleasurable truths worrying ‘The Phantom Hazard’ for its 20 th marriage ceremony celebration anniversary

-15 pleasurable truths worrying ‘Napoleon Dynamite’ to rejoice its 15 th wedding ceremony celebration anniversary
+15 pleasurable truths worrying ‘Napoleon Dynamite’ to have fun its 15 th marriage ceremony celebration anniversary

 20 pleasurable truths worrying ‘Love Actually’